byu-oit-appdev/sans-server/README.md

 - `response` - Runs in reverse when the response is sent.
 Lower weights will still run first, but two functions of equal weight will run in reverse order from when they were set.

-**Events**

-Unless otherwise noted, each of these events provide the `Response` instance with the event.

-- `error` - Fires when an error occurs and provides the error as event data.
-- `log` - Fires when a message is logged and provides the following structure as it's event data: `{ action: string, category: string, details: object, message: string, timestamp: number }`.
-- `res-clear-header` - Fired when a header is cleared.
-- `res-complete` - Fires after `res-send` event and after all response hooks have completed.
-- `res-reset` - Fires when the body, status code, headers, and cookies have all been reset to empty.
-- `res-send` - Fires when the [Response#send](#responsesend) function has been called.
-- `res-set-body` - Fired when the body has been modified.
-- `res-set-cookie` - Fired when a cookie is set or cleared.
-- `res-set-header` - Fired when a header is set.
-- `res-set-status` - Fired when the status code changes.
-- `res-state-change` - Fired when any of the response state has been modified.

 ###### Response State

 The response state is an object that represents the response at the point in time it was requested.
-It can be acquired using the `Response#state` getter.
+It can be acquired using the Response#state` getter.

 This object has the following structure: